 Many of these treats are high in carbohydrates, which can contribute to weight gain and poor dental health.
 Being dry, these treats are easy to keep unrefrigerated, so many cat owners choose to buy them.
 And many cats adore the crunch and apparently the flavor too.

 A healthier and more popular choice is fish flake treats.
-Cat-Man-Do’s Bonito Flakes treat is a single-ingredient natural fish treat that’s a favorite of many members in our forums.
+Cat-Man-Do’s Bonito Flakes (Amazon link) treat is a single-ingredient natural fish treat that’s a favorite of many members in our forums.

 Commercial Wet or Canned Cat Treats